bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

    ```
    https://your-machine-name.your-tailnet-name.ts.net:9123/dashboard
    ```
-   Note that at port 1880 Node-RED is still accessible via http (as explained before in the 'plain http' section).
 2. As soon as the browser shows in the address bar that the connection is safe, that already means that a valid LetsEncrypt certificate is being used.
 3. Depending on the browser, there will be a menu option available to show the certificate being used.
 Via that way you should be able to see the LetsEncrypt certificate for your virtual hostname.
 For example in Chrome:

    ![image](https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/e9772288-9ddd-4168-9635-fa816ed9cdbd)

 ## Behind the scenes
+It is ***not*** required to read this section.
 This section explains in detail what happens behind the scenes if a local service is being served:

 ![image](https://github.com/user-attachments/assets/b712d880-563d-4dbe-a921-f1cef4752df6)